-Gaming is an amazing way to build communities, which is why Twitch is important.
+Gaming is an amazing way to build communities, which is why Twitch is important for both viewers and Twitch streamers alike.
 It has done a phenomenal job of creating a space for gamers the world over to pursue their passions and turn them into realities.
 But often, we only ever hear of the large names in gaming (think Ninja, Shroud, Summit1g, Rubius, and TimTheTatman).

 While these top-tier gamers have accomplished impressive feats, there are gamers who fall into a smaller, but growing circle.
 In this blog post, we’re sharing 13 black Twitch streamers to watch.
 We’ve created a list of gamers from various parts of the world.
 They also represent a cross-section of Twitch’s gamer landscape.
 We’ve included small, medium and large channels, and share a little about what each streamer is all about.
 If you’re looking for new streamers to follow for entertaining and thought-provoking gaming streams, you’ll enjoy this list.

 13 Black Twitch Streamers to Follow:

 Denny Underwood is the community manager for The Cookout!
 The Cookout is a community of gamers, streamers, and creatives, created to offer a safe place for people of colour.
 DennyVonDoom is based out of Chicago and mainly enjoys fighting games but does dabble in other genres including adventure and mystery.

 His favourite titles include Dark Souls and Bloodborne.
 His channel is also pro conversation, an aspect Underwood feels is critical for creating an inclusive community.
 While his channel is only 6.1k followers strong, DennyVonDoom makes our list as a voice worth paying attention to and streamer worth watching.